If there’s one aspect of training that most runners will admit that they tend to “cut corners” or skimp on, it’s stretching.

 Stretches may be repeated several times, depending on the needs and time availability of the athlete.

-The goal of static stretching is to increase the range of motion or flexibility in the muscles by releasing the tension, helping to improve mobility and reduce the risk of muscle pulls or strains during exercise.Examples of common static stretches include the standing hamstring stretch, where you fold at the waist and reach down to touch your toes, and the butterfly stretch.
+Static stretching aims to increase the muscle’s range of motion or flexibility by releasing muscle tension.
+This helps to improve mobility and reduce the risk of muscle pulls or strains during exercise.

 What Is Dynamic Stretching?

-Dynamic stretching involves performing continuous movement patterns to extend the range of motion around a joint to stretch the muscles rather than a constant hold at the end range of motion.
+Dynamic stretching involves performing continuous active movement patterns to extend the range of motion around a joint to stretch the muscles rather than a constant hold at the end range of motion.

 In this way, dynamic stretching involves moving the body to prepare for even more movement during the workout.